 Lack Of Knowledge Or Partcipation In Fraud Not Enough To Sustain Bona Fide Purchaser Status In Equity Stripping, Foreclosure Rescue Deal

 In a 2005 court decision, the Colorado Supreme Court, in Martinez v.
 Affordable Hous.
-Network, Inc., Case No. 04SC421, 123 P.3d 1201; 2005 Colo.
-LEXIS 1075 (Colo.
+Network, Inc., 123 P.3d 1201 (Colo.
 2005), ruled on a case involving a foreclosure rescue operator ("AHN") who was said to have acquired title to a home through fraudulent means from a financially strapped husband and wife ("Martinez"), and who then sold the home to a subsequent third party purchaser ("Troco").
 Troco, as reflected in the decision, neither participated in AHN's alleged fraud, nor had any knowledge thereof.
 The case dealt with homeowner Martinez' attempt to undo the transactions involved by attacking subsequent purchaser Troco's asserted status as a bona fide purchaser in order to void the title transfers.(1)

 The understanding between AHN and Martinez was that the former would assist Martinez in attempting to refinance the home and failing that, it would help Martinez sell the home, pay off the existing two mortgages encumbering the property, and help Martinez buy a new home with their equity from the sale proceeds.